-Treatment For And Prevention Of Anemia In Dogs
+Treatment & Prevention Of Anemia In Dogs

 These tests will likely include a red blood cell count, tests for parasites, evaluations of liver, kidney, and pancreatic functions, electrolyte tests to check for dehydration, a urinalysis to check for urinary tract infections, and further tests to rule out certain causes.

 Depending on the type of anemia your dog suffers from, your vet may consider the following treatment options:

 - Blood transfusion, especially in life-threatening cases

 - Antibiotics if the cause is bacterial infection

 - Immunusuppressive drugs in the case of IMHA or AIHA

 - Potassium phosphate supplements

 Your vet may also consider other options.
 It’s also important to follow methods of preventative care.